mrfhitz/Mac-OS-X-Dev-Setup/README.md

 And click **Install Font**.
 Thanks to Alexander Zhuravlev for his [post](http://blog.ikato.com/post/15675823000/how-to-install-consolas-font-on-mac-os-x).

 ## Beautiful terminal
-Since we spend so much time in the terminal, we should try to make it a more pleasant and colorful place.
+Since we are gonna spend so much time in the terminal, we should try to make it a more pleasant and colorful place.
 What follows might seem like a lot of work, but trust me, it'll make the development experience so much better.

 Let's go ahead and start by adding some color.
 I'm a big fan of the [Solarized](http://ethanschoonover.com/solarized) color scheme.
 It is supposed to be scientifically optimal for the eyes.
 I just find it pretty.